 Once they are ready for harvesting they need to be cut as the quality will very quickly fall away.
 If the heart starts to form a point and push upwards the plant is beginning to bolt (go to seed).
 A lettuce is ready to harvest when the heart feels firm, test this by pressing with the back of your hand and not your fingers to avoid bruising.

-Cut the lettuce with a sharp knife just above the lowest leaves, or pull out by the roots.
+Cut the lettuce with a sharp knife just above the lowest leaves, or pull it out by the roots.
 If you are going to store the lettuce it is best to pull the whole plant and leave the roots on, cover the roots in a plastic bag and chill it will then keep fresh for about a week.

 The American varieties are harvested in a different manner by pulling off individual leaves from the outside of the plant.
 These leaves should be firm but still young and tender.